Asma Jahangir Conference

 Asma Jahangir Conference or AJCONF (عاصمہ جہانگیر کانفرنس) is an annual recurring two days conference.
-The conference was held for the first time in 2018 but could not held in 2020 due to the COVID-19 pandemic.
+The conference was held for the first time in 2018 but could not be held in 2020 due to the COVID-19 pandemic.
 The conference is attended by a large number of journalists, lawyers, political leaders, human rights activists, labor leaders, intellectuals and students from all over Pakistan, as well as many officials from foreign countries.
 Asia program coordinator of the Committee to Protect Journalists (CPJ), Steven Butler, was deported from Lahore Airport citing the "stop list" in 2019.
 In the 2021 conferences as Nawaz Sharif started his speech, the internet service in the hotel was suddenly suspended.

 Background

 Asma Jahangir Conference is named after the Pakistani Human rights activist and lawyer Asma Jahangir.

 First – 2018

 The first conference was held on 13–14 October 2018 at Avari Hotel in Lahore in memory of Asma Jahangir more than 100 speakers addressed in a total of 20 different sessions including freedom of the press, rule of law, human rights crisis in Jammu and Kashmir, issues of women and minorities, unfair accountability, the correct concept of national security and many others The conference was organized by Asma Jahangir Legal Cell and Asma Jahangir Foundation in collaboration with Pakistan Bar Council.